Conditions and Symptoms of Common Heart Problems

 Cardiovascular diseases is a general term that refers to various heart problems that involve narrowed or blocked blood vessels that can lead to a heart attack, chest pain (angina) or stroke.
 Cardiovascular diseases can have numerous causes.

-The most common heart attack symptom is chest pains or discomfort that usually occurs in the center or left side of the chest and lasts for more than a few minutes or goes away and comes back.
+The most common heart attack symptom is chest pain or discomfort that usually occurs in the center or left side of the chest and lasts for more than a few minutes or goes away and comes back.

 Coronary Artery Disease (CAD)